 Coleman designers continued to improve their lanterns and by the 1930s, many came with housings in different colors.
 The tops of some of the lamps of this period had a green finish which eventually became the signature look of Coleman products.
 The company also supplied lanterns to the National Forest Service, some of which bore the familiar “NFS” insignia.

 From the 1940s on, Coleman lanterns featured a forest green finish combined with shiny nickel-plated brass elements.
 The upper and lower parts of one of the company’s most popular and long-running lanterns, the Model 200A, produced from 1952 through 1983, are bright red.

 Most people use Coleman lanterns for camping.
 They’re as prized now as they were decades ago for chasing darkness from a campsite.
 When night falls, a few strokes on the pump primes it for action.
 And at the touch of a match the lantern throws its magic circle of light in a 360-degree arc.

 Starting in 1901, Coleman has produced close to 50 million gas lanterns.
 The long history and the range of styles and models makes the Coleman lantern a popular collectible that’s affordable for most collectors.
 A Coleman lantern can sell today for $20 to $400, depending on its age, condition, and rarity.

 To read more articles on antiques, please visit the Antiques Article section of my Web site.
 And to stay up to the minute on antiques and collectibles, please join the other 18,000 readers by following my free online magazine, #TheAntiquesAlmanac.
-Learn more about religious antiques in the special 2019 Winter Edition, "The Old West," online now.
+Learn more about western antiques in the special 2019 Winter Edition, "The Old West," online now.
 And to read daily posts about unique objects from the past and their histories, like the #Antiques & More Collection on Facebook.